Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 To support these considerations, I3S has the following implementation requirements:

-1. The location of all index-related data structures, such as node bounding spheres, are specified using a single, global Geographic WGS84 2D CRS.
+1. The location of all index-related data structures, such as node bounding spheres, are specified using a single, global Geographic WGS84 2D Coordinate Reference System
    - Coordinate bounds are in the range (-180.0000, -90.0000, 180.0000, 90.0000)
    - Elevation and node minimum bounding sphere radius are specified in meters
    - Allowed coordinate system using European Petroleum Survey Group (EPSG) code 4326
 2. All vertex positions are specified using geodetic coordinate reference system
-   1. The X, Y, and Z axes are all in same unit, with a per-node offset for all vertex positions.
+   - The X, Y, and Z axes are all in same unit, with a per-node offset for all vertex positions.
 The offset is calculated from the center point of the node's minimum bounding sphere.
 3. The axis order is independent of the Coordinate Reference System.
 It will always use the Easting, Northing, Elevation (X, Y, Z) axis order.
 The Z axis always points up towards the sky.

 All I3S profiles support writing 3D content in two modes: global and local.
 In global mode, only European Petroleum Survey Group (EPSG) code 4326 (WGS84) is supported for both index and vertex positions.
 It is represented using longitude, latitude, elevation.
-In local mode, all geodetic Coordinate Reference Systems, including cartesian coordinate systems, are allowed.
+In local mode, all geodetic Coordinate Reference Systems, including Cartesian coordinate systems, are allowed.
 Both index and position vertex must have the same Coordinate Reference System.

-All I3S layers indicate the coordinate system via the `spatialReference` property in the <a href="_6_2">3dSceneLayerInfo</a> resource.
+All I3S layers indicate the coordinate system with the spatialReference property in the <a href="_6_2">3dSceneLayerInfo</a> resource.
 This property is normative.

-The <a href="../profiles/common/docs/spatialReference.md">Spatial Reference</a> object is common to all i3s profile types.
+The [spatial reference](docs/1.6/spatialReference.cmn.md) object is common to all i3s profile types.

 ### Height Models

 The I3S standard allows either ellipsoidal or orthometeric vertical coordinate systems.
-This allows I3S to be applied across a diverse range of fields and applications, including those where the definition of elevation and height is important.
+This allows I3S to be applied across a diverse range of fields and applications.

 At version 1.5, I3S added support for a vertical coordinate systems.
 The Well-known Text (WKT) representation of the Coordinate Reference System now includes the vertical coordinate system used by the layer.
-The `spatialReference` property also includes a Well-known Id (WKID) and a Vertical Coordinate System Well-known ID (VcsWKID).
+The spatialReference property also includes a Well-known ID (WKID) and a Vertical Coordinate System Well-known ID (VcsWKID).
 The client application can consume any of these properties to designate the height model.

-The 3dSceneLayerInfo resource includes a coarse metadata property called `heightModelInfo`, which client applications can use to identify if the layer's height model is either orthometric or ellipsoidal.
+The heightModelInfo, included in the 3DSceneLayerInfo resource, is used by clients to determine if the layer's height model is orthometric or ellipsoidal.

 See the [3DSceneLayerInfo](docs/1.6/3DSceneLayer.cmn.md) and [heightModelInfo](docs/1.6/heightModelInfo.cmn.md) pages for more details.